• Responsive Design: The Universal Pass in the Digital World, Driving User Experience and SEO Traffic Dividends in the Multi-Screen Era

 • Feature: Only requires maintaining one codebase and one content management system (CMS).

-• Operational Efficiency: Whether launching new products, updating blog posts, or making technical fixes, **only one operation is needed**, significantly reducing workload and error rates for development and content teams.
+• Operational Efficiency: Whether publishing new products, updating blog posts, or making technical fixes, only one operation is needed, significantly reducing the workload and error rates for development and content teams.

 4. Improved Conversion Rates (CRO) and Data Accuracy